 Sanctions may be applied where a pupil has misbehaved off-site when representing the school, such as on a school trip or on the bus on the way to or from school.
-These will be in-line with the pupil code of conduct when in school and any sanctions/rewards will reflect those also used within school.

 7.3 Malicious allegations

 Where a pupil makes an accusation against a member of staff and that accusation is shown to have been malicious, the Headteacher will discipline the pupil in accordance with this policy.